NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 Lower viscosity constant e.g. 3.5:
 ![Screenshot from 2024-05-18 22-08-14](https://github.com/NCCA/cfgaa24programingassignment-KaiseiWN10/assets/160144511/bf1a1d3c-5091-45f8-a2ef-36bb95b6bcf9)

-As displayed, lowering the viscosity constant
+As displayed, lowering the viscosity constant increases the space between the particles allowing them to move more freely - less condensed.
+This is much more suitable for when aiming to replicate a less viscous fluid like water which is what I was aiming towards.

 ## UML Diagram